 The following two tabs change content below.

 Iain Moss is the Editor of JesusWired.com and a contributor.
 He’s been an enormous Christian music fan since 2001 and is passionate about spending his life changing the Christian music stereotype.
-Having recently directed and edited his first music video for his church, he has aspirations to become a Christian music video director/editor, as well as a band manager, a radio DJ, a recording studio owner and anything that involves touring with a band.
+Having recently directed and edited his first music video for his church, he has aspirations to become a Christian music video director/editor, as well as an owner of his own media company, a recording studio owner and anything that involves touring with a band.
 He has a punny sense of humor, is a sports lover and is a keen chess player.

 His favorite 10 bands are: Thousand Foot Krutch, Disciple, KJ-52, Skillet, Stellar Kart, Kutless, Manafest, Family Force 5, Seventh Day Slumber, and Ashes Remain.